 To find out more about our article creation and review process, check out our editorial guidelines.

-Do you live in a relatively small apartment in a big city?
-Are you frustrated with how noisy your neighbors have gotten?
 If so, you don’t necessarily have to endure your noisy neighbors forever!
-There are ways for you to drown out your noisy neighbors and make it easier for you to sleep at night.
+There are ways to drown out your downstairs neighbors’ noise and make it easier to sleep at night.

-To help quieten your loud downstairs neighbours, you could:
+To help quieten your loud downstairs neighbors, you can:

 #1 Try a Simple Set of Earplugs

-If you are someone who loves technology, you may want to get some smart earplugs as well.
-These have been specifically designed to allow you to play music through your earplugs, further drowning out the noise that might be bothering you.
-Take a look at your options and see if you can use earplugs to fix your problem.
-This could be the least expensive way to deal with noisy neighbors downstairs.
+If you love technology, you may want to get some smart earplugs as well, as they’ve been specifically designed to allow you to play music through your earplugs, further drowning out the noise that’s bothering you.

 #2 Add More Items Under Your Feet